8 Things You MUST Know Before Filing for Bankruptcy in Wisconsin

 8. How often you can file for bankruptcy in Wisconsin

-Attorney McDonald will ensure you receive the full protections available under banktuptcy law.
+Attorney McDonald will ensure you receive the full protections available under bankruptcy law.

 If you want to file for Chapter 7 bankruptcy, you must wait at least eight years since your last Chapter 7 discharge, and at least six years since your last Chapter 13 discharge.